ishiland/ArcGIS-License-Tracker/README.md

 Tests can be ran using `python manage.py test`

 ## Further Thoughts
- - It would be good to have this running with a library like [ApScheduler](https://github.com/agronholm/apscheduler) for ease of setup but I ran out of time trying to get it working in production w/IIS.
+ - It would be good to have this running with a library like [ApScheduler](https://github.com/agronholm/apscheduler) to run the license reading process but I ran out of time trying to get it working w/IIS.
 Windows Task Scheduler is an extra step but seems to work fine.
  - The database design is as follows:

    ![Database Diagram](database.png)